-If your company is considering automation to improve quality and productivity, it is important to carefully consider which integrator you choose for your robotic welding system.
-This white paper will explore the various factors that should be taken into account to ensure you are selecting the most qualified integrator to meet your specific needs, whether you are purchasing a standard cell or a customized cell.
+If your company is considering robotic automation to improve quality and productivity, it is important to carefully consider which integrator you choose for your robotic welding system.
+This white paper will explore the various factors that should be taken into account to ensure you are selecting the most qualified integrator to meet your specific needs, whether you are purchasing a standard robotic welding cell

 • Are the parts in the same location?